joaoviictorti/shadow-rs/README.md

 If you would like to read the documentation on how to use the tool, simply navigate to the `/docs` folder.
 There you will find detailed information on setting up, using, and contributing to the project.

-## Crates

-shadow-rs offers some useful crates for developing rootkits, such as [**shadowx**](/crates/shadowx/).
-This crate brings together all the logic of the essential techniques and contains some rootkit-specific tricks, with more features planned for future updates.

 ## Installation
 - Install Rust from [**here**](https://www.rust-lang.org/learn/get-started).